Join this live course to master ML strategy with Foster Provost

 Throughout the cohort, there may be take-home questions that pertain to subsequent sessions.
 These are optional, but allow you to engage more with the instructor and other cohort members!

-While we cannot guarantee that your company will cover the cost of the cohort, we are by the Continuing Professional Development (CPD) Standards Office, meaning many of our learners are able to expense the course via their company or team’s L&D budget.
+While we cannot guarantee that your company will cover the cost of the cohort, we are accredited by the Continuing Professional Development (CPD) Standards Office, meaning many of our learners are able to expense the course via their company or team’s L&D budget.
 We even provide an email template you can use to request approval.